gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 ### Object Joint

 Each object has a joint of a given type which determines how it moves in relation to its parent object.
+Unlike Unity's object physics-based joint systems, VirtualGrasp's joint system is purely kinematic and defines the relative movement of an object w.r.t. its parent.

 | Type | Dofs | Description |
 |-------|--------|--------|---------|